-The undersigned hereby constitutes and appoints Dayl W. Pearson and Michael I. Wirth, and each of them, as the undersigned's true and lawful agents and proxies with full power of substitution in each, to represent the undersigned at the 2010 Annual Meeting of Shareholders of Kohlberg Capital Corporation to be held at the offices of Ropes & Gray LLP, 1211 Avenue of the Americas, New York, New York 10036 on Thursday, July 22, 2010 and at any adjournments thereof on all matters coming before said meeting.
+The undersigned hereby constitutes and appoints Dayl W. Pearson and Michael I. Wirth, and each of them, as the undersigned's true and lawful agents and proxies with full power of substitution in each, to represent the undersigned at the 2012 Annual Meeting of Shareholders of Kohlberg Capital Corporation to be held at the Comell Club, 6 East 44th Street, New York, New York 10017 on Friday, June 15, 2012 and at any adjournments thereof on all matters coming before said meeting.

 You are encouraged to specify your choices by marking the appropriate boxes, SEE REVERSE SIDE, but you need not mark any boxes if you wish to vote in accordance with the Board of Directors' recommendations.
 The proxies cannot vote these shares unless you either sign and return this card or vote electronically.
-In their discretion, the proxies are authorized to vote upon such other business as may properly come before the meeting.